janetjoywilson/janetjoywilson.github.io/coaching.md

 # COACH ~ one definition

-a horse-drawn carriage, especially a closed one but in the workplace, it is the process of equipping people with the tools, knowledge, and opportunities they need to fully develop themselves to be effective in their commitment to themselves
+a horse-drawn carriage but in the workplace, it is the process of equipping people with the tools, knowledge, and opportunities they need to fully develop themselves to be effective in their commitment to themselves

 # AC·TOR ~ one definition